China–United States relations: COVID-19

 By May 2020, the relationship had deteriorated to the lowest point as both sides were recruiting allies to attack the other regarding guilt for the worldwide COVID-19 pandemic.

-In September 2020, the trade war between China and the US alongside Beijing's behavior during the COVID-19 crisis have combined to worsen American public opinion about China.
+In September 2020, the trade war between China and the U.S. alongside Beijing's behavior during the COVID-19 crisis combined to worsen American public opinion about China.
+This also affected American perceptions of China-Taiwan tensions as a serious national security concern.

-On September 22, 2020, Donald Trump called on the United Nations to "hold China accountable for their actions", in a speech to the world body's General Assembly.
+On 22 September 2020, President Donald Trump called on the United Nations to "hold China accountable for their actions", in a speech to the world body's General Assembly.
 President Trump blamed the Chinese government for the global spread of COVID-19, which had infected 31 million people worldwide and killed more than 965,000, by then.

-On May 26, 2021, Joe Biden tasked the US intelligence community with investigating the origins of the pandemic.
+On 26 May 2021, Joe Biden tasked the U.S. intelligence community with investigating the origins of the pandemic.
 By August 2021, the intelligence probe assessed that the Chinese government did not have foreknowledge of the outbreak, yet the investigation did not render conclusive results on the origins.
 Of eight assembled teams, one (the Federal Bureau of Investigation) leaned towards a lab leak theory, four others (and the National Intelligence Council) were inclined to uphold a zoonotic origin, and three were unable to reach a conclusion.
 In February 2023, the U.S. Department of Energy revised its previous estimate of the origin from "undecided" to "low confidence" in favor of a laboratory leak.
-Following the Energy Department's revised conclusion, the Chinese foreign ministry called on the United States to "stop defaming China" with the lab leak theory, adding that the U.S. was politicizing a scientific issue.
+Following the Energy Department's revised conclusion, the Chinese foreign ministry called on the US to "stop defaming China" with the lab leak theory, adding that the U.S. was politicizing a scientific issue.
+In January 2025, after John Ratcliffe became its director, the Central Intelligence Agency revised its previous estimate of the origin from "undecided" to "low confidence" in favor of a laboratory leak.

+According to a report by Reuters, the US ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The campaign was described as "payback" for COVID-19 disinformation by China directed against the U.S. The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
+The campaign ran from the spring of 2020 to mid-2021.